COSC-499-W2023/year-long-project-team-1/app/front-end/README.md

 # PrivacyPal

-Created with Next.js 13 featuring TypeScript, Tailwind CSS, and the `./src/` folder structure.
+Created with Next.js 13 featuring TypeScript, and the `./src/` folder structure.

 ## REQUIREMENTS